redteam-project/ctl-results/README.md

 We've now posted a complete analysis run of the [Fedora 27 packages](https://github.com/fedoraredteam/ctl-results/tree/master/fedora/27).
 The [CTL](https://github.com/fedoraredteam/cyber-test-lab) code is still alpha.

 We have the two following convictions about our results:
-1. They're almost certainly wrong in one way or another
+1. They're wrong
-2. They absolutly will get better
+2. They will get better

 This will be an iterative process.
 We're still immature, but this project is being actively improved.